Back to BlogTrends

 If you're not already using AI in your SEO workflow, start here:

-- Generate the first cluster (5-10 articles) with AI Writer
+2. Plan the first cluster with AI Writer

-The sites that embrace AI SEO now are building an authority advantage that will compound throughout 2026 and beyond.
+The teams that use AI responsibly now are building repeatable editorial systems that can compound throughout 2026 and beyond.